 UK Boarding Schools – Prep Schools (Years 4-8)

-Because it is the job of preparatory schools to prepare pupils for the Common Entrance Exam (CE) at the end of Year 8, they prefer to have pupils for two or three years beforehand, so that they have sufficient grounding in all the academic subjects (including Latin and Modern Languages).
+Because it is the job of preparatory schools to prepare pupils for the Common Entrance Exam (CE) at the end of Year 8, they prefer to have pupils for two or three years beforehand, so that they have sufficient grounding in all the academic subjects (including Latin and French).
 There are no fixed deadlines for entry to prep schools, although the most popular ones will fill their places several years in advance.
 Testing is ‘light touch’ and is generally conducted during a child’s visit to the school.
 They often ask pupils to spend a day and night at the school as a ‘taster’.

 UK Boarding Schools – Girls Senior Schools (Years 7-13) 11+ Entry (Year 7)

-Although Senior School traditionally begins in Year 9, many girls’ schools have both Year 7 and Year 9 entry.
+Although senior school traditionally begins in Year 9, many girls’ schools have both Year 7 and Year 9 entry.
 This has always been the case and means that girls can go straight into their senior school rather than having to go to a prep school first.
 Girls who are going for 11+ entry to a girls’ senior school will be tested in Year 6.
-Most girls’ schools use the ISEB 11+ Common Entrance, which is taken in January, and consists of papers in English, Maths and Science.
+Most girls’ schools use the ISEB 11+ Common Entrance, which is taken in January, and consists of papers in English, maths and science.
 Some schools have their own entrance papers but they are largely similar in scope to CE.

 UK Boarding Schools – Senior Schools (Years 9-13) 13+ Entry (Year 9)